Million Dollar Extreme Presents: World Peace

-World Peace is an American avant-garde comedy television series starring and created by sketch comedy group Million Dollar Extreme that premiered on Adult Swim on August 5, 2016.
+Million Dollar Extreme Presents: World Peace is an American avant-garde comedy television series starring and created by sketch comedy group Million Dollar Extreme that premiered on Adult Swim on August 5, 2016.

 On December 5, 2016, the show was canceled by Adult Swim.
 The show had garnered controversy largely due to creator Sam Hyde's association with the alt-right.

 Premise

 Each episode of World Peace is the Adult Swim standard eleven minutes in length, starring Million Dollar Extreme troupe leader Sam Hyde and frequent collaborators Nick Rochefort and Charls Carroll.
 Erick Hayden, another MDE sketch collaborator, also appeared in four episodes in an "also starring" role.
 Andrew Ruse, who worked with the troupe in the past, directed the series in addition to serving as writer and executive producer alongside Hyde, Rochefort, and Carroll.

 The show was billed as being set in a dystopic near-future parody of the present political climate.
 Each episode is made up of multiple short sketches, broken up by hyperstylized intertitles.
 The show satirizes contemporary culture, political correctness, and anti-masculinity, among other things.
 The production design is often surreal, featuring campy costumes and avant-garde lighting and set design.
 The intertitles are slightly animated and for the most part contain many short passages of text.
 The text on the intertitles is often facetious, but sometimes earnest, and includes advice, social commentary, and tirades, some of which have been substantially censored.
 Each episode ends with a music video that usually plays behind the closing credits.